Code-Institute-Submissions/stream-one-project-5/README.md

 JavaScript is used on the Home Page to run the image fader on the header image.
 A validation script is used for both the quick contact form on the Home Page and the membership form on the Join the Group page.
 These provide the user with a message when they attempt to submit the form, either a warning message if a required field has been left empty or a success message if the form submission is valid.

 Further use of JavaScript is made on the Upcoming Walks and Photo Galleries pages by the inclusion of a content switcher.
 That script loads by default the details of the next or most recent walk.
-There are links provided which when clicked, use a JavaScript function to display the details of a chosen walk while hiding all the others.
-Further JavaScript functions are then used to display a route map (Upcoming Walks page) or a selection of photos (Photo Galleries page).
+There are links provided which when clicked, call a JavaScript function which displays the details of the chosen walk while hiding all the others.
+The function is also used to call one of two other functions, displaying either a route map (Upcoming Walks page, see section on External JavaScript Code) or a selection of photos (Photo Galleries page).

 The Photo Galleries page also features a lightbox-style script which allows a user to click a thumbnail image and display it at a larger size in the centre of the viewport.
 The script includes a function to allow the user to move to either the previous or next image in the current gallery and a 'close' function to remove the image viewer.

+In consideration of users who may not have JavaScript enabled, some steps have been taken to ensure usability without JavaScript.
+Forms have a message requesting the user to enable JavaScript before attempting to submit.
+On the Upcoming Walks and Photo Galleries page details of the first available month are shown, while there is a message explaining that the other months are only available with JavaScript enabled.

+### External JavaScript Code

 External scripts are used in the context of the OS Openspace API on both the Home Page and the Upcoming Walks page.
-One of these is accessed remotely from the OS Openspace website, the other is generated using OS Openspace Map Builder.
+Using these maps in the website requires the inclusion of one external JavaScript file, hosted by OS Openspace, which generates the maps and also code generated using [OS Openspace Map Builder](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/web-services/os-openspace/web-map-builder.html).

+The Openspace Map Builder generates JavaScript code which sets the centre point of the map and if required displays the planned route as a line on the map.
+Once generated, this code needs to be stored on the website server in a separate JavaScript file.
 The generated code has been edited to improve functionality, primarily because a number of different maps are being utilised on a single page, and the resultant code is stored with the site's other JavaScript files.

+For the maps on the Upcoming Walks page, part of the generated code was rewritten to enable six different maps to be created from within a single JavaScript function.
+The grid references for the centre point, starting position and route on each map were placed inside an object and the data for the chosen map inserted into the script when the function was called.

+Further to that, a loop was introduced to push the grid references for the route line into an array, rather than inserting each one separately as the generated code did.
 Because the inclusion of route lines on maps requires a considerable number of grid references to be stored in JavaScript objects, the data for the maps is stored in a separate file from the function which generates the maps.

-In consideration of users who may not have JavaScript enabled, some steps have been taken to ensure usability without JavaScript.
-Forms have a message requesting the user to enable JavaScript before attempting to submit.
-On the Upcoming Walks and Photo Galleries page details of the first available month are shown, while there is a message explaining that the other months are only available with JavaScript enabled.

 ## File Structure

 All image files, CSS files and JavaScript files are separated into different directories for clarity and simplicity.
 Images are further separated depending upon where in the site they are used, with the thumbnail images for each indivdual gallery placed in the same directory as their full sized equivalent.
+The only files within the default directory are the HTML files for the pages of the site and this README.md file.

 ## Site Content